Blackham baronets

 The Blackham Baronetcy, of London, was a title in the Baronetage of England.
 It was created on 13 April 1696 by King William III for Richard Blackham, a woollen manufacturer and a Turkey merchant.
 The title became extinct on the death of his son the second Baronet John Blackham in 1728.

 Sir Richard Blackham

 Sir Richard Blackham was a merchant and woolen manufacturer.
 His family was 'from Warwickshire and Staffordshire extraction'.
-An ancestor Benjamin Blackham was made Knight by King Charles I in 1631.
+An ancestor Sir Benjamin Blackham was made Knight by King Charles I in 1631.
+Many of the Blackham family were Gentlemen and Merchants in London.

+Ireland

 In 1690 Blackham travelled to Ireland with King William III where he was involved in clothing six thousand of Williams soldiers for the Battle of the Boyne.
-He was also involved with providing ships during the Nine Years War.
+He also provided ships for the King during the Nine Years War.

+Captain Kidd

 In 1696 Blackham signed a contract with Captain Kidd.
-Kidd was commissioned by William III to set out on a pirate hunting expedition where he was to entitled to receive ten percent of any recovered profits.
+Kidd was commissioned by William III to set out on a pirate hunting expedition where he was to entitled to receive ten per cent of any recovered profits.
 However, as he needed additional funding for the voyage he made a deal with Blackham.
 In the agreement Kidd exchanged some of his promised shares in return for money.